Lansoprazole Gastro-Resistant Capsules (15mg & 30mg)

-What is Lansoprazole used to treat?
+What are Lansoprazole gastro-resistant capsules used to treat?

 Lansoprazole works to reduce the amount of acid in the stomach.
 It is commonly used to treat and prevent acid related ailments such as internal ulcers, damage to the food pipe from acid reflux and heartburn.

 Much like other proton pump inhibitors, Lansoprazole reduces the amount of stomach acid being produced by blocking the enzymes in the stomach that are responsible for creating it.
 This gives your organs time to heal.
 You may also have heard of Lansoprazole by its brand name ‘Zoton FasTab’.

 In some cases, it is prescribed to treat Zollinger-Ellison syndrome, which is a rare illness caused by a tumour in the gut or pancreas.